Vaginal bleeding in pregnancy

 You have cramps or labor pains.

-Your health care provider will take a medical history and perform a physical examination
+Your health care provider will take a medical history and perform a physical exam

 Tests that may be done include: